PlummersSoftwareLLC/Primes/PrimeLisp/solution_2/README.md

 ![Bit count](https://img.shields.io/badge/Bits-1-green)

-`PrimeSieve.lisp` is based on the solution by mikehw, with lots of type declarations to allow sbcl's optimizer do it's thing.
+`PrimeSieve.lisp` is based on the solution by mikehw, with lots of type declarations to allow sbcl's optimizer do it's thing, as well as manual loop unrolling by 4.
 Algorithm is base with 0 for primes.

 Uses a bit-vector (one-dimensional arrays are called vector in Lisp)